Code of Considerate Practice

 - Protecting the ecology, the landscape, wildlife, vegetation and water courses.

-Constructors should attain the highest levels of safety performance.
+Constructors should attain the highest levels of occupational health and safety performance by:

 - Minimising security risks to neighbours.

-- Embedding attitudes and behaviours that enhance safety performance.
+- Embedding the right attitudes and behaviours that enhance occupational health and safety performance.

 - Providing a workplace where everyone is respected, treated fairly, encouraged and supported.